cakephp/docs/en/plugins.rst

     ));

-Note that any all files specified should actually exist in the configured plugin(s) or PHP will give warnings for each file it cannot load.
+Note that all files specified should actually exist in the configured plugin(s) or PHP will give warnings for each file it cannot load.
 This is especially important to remember when specifying defaults for all plugins.